palmettostatearmory/psa_dyblocks/README.md

 # Extension Overview

-This extension is used for “dynamically” placing blocks of content on product pages based on product *attributes, SKU, category*, and/or *date range*.
+Magento 1.

-Users can create these blocks in the Magento admin where they create the content and specify the conditions which determine which product pages the content will display on.
+This extension facilitates "conditional" placement of content blocks, on product pages, based on product **attributes, category**, and/or **date range**.

 # Installation